regismeyssonnier/LangageRM_v2.0/README.md

 ## How to use it ?

-1. Create the parser File with test.bat.
+1. Create the parser File with testc.bat.

 2. Compile with ipython3 compile_rm.py exemple.rm

+(3.) test.bat isn't the same like testc.bat, it creates the parser and interpret the langage file with test_rm.py(look at the command)

 ## How it works ?